-Windows XP is designed more for users who may not be familiar with all of Windows features and has several new abilities to make the Windows experience more easy for those users.
+Windows XP is designed more for users who may not be familiar with all of the Windows features and has several new abilities to make the Windows experience easier for those users.

 Windows XP includes various new features not found in previous versions of Microsoft Windows.
 Below is a listing of some of these new features.